About Kiki Ebsen

 Creating “Scarecrow Sessions” and “To Dad with Love: A Tribute to Buddy Ebsen”

 In 2012, going through an overlooked box of her mother’s keepsakes, Kiki discovered a collection of old scripts, playbills and photos that gave her insight into her father’s career before she’d been born.
 Ebsen was so moved by what she found that she was inspired to record a CD as a tribute to her father.
-Working with respected arranger David Mann, the duo produced Kiki’s most recent (sixth) CD, “Scarecrow Sessions” (Painted Pony Media, 2014) comprised of the music of Buddy Ebsen’s film and stage career.
-The album features John Patitucci (bass) and Chuck Loeb (guitar), Henry Hey (piano), Clint De Ganon (drums), with Mann contributing his signature style on saxophone.
+Working with respected arranger David Mann, the duo produced Kiki’s CD, “Scarecrow Sessions” (Painted Pony Media, 2014) comprised of the music of Buddy Ebsen’s film and stage career.
+The album features John Patitucci (bass) and the late Chuck Loeb (guitar), Henry Hey (piano), Clint De Ganon (drums), with Mann contributing his signature style on saxophone.

 Ebsen oversees her nonprofit, The Healing Equine Ranch, founded to inspire human growth and awareness to promote healing.
 Kiki teaches natural horsemanship and has created multiple educational programs for students of all ages.